iishu/weatherapp/README.md

 **Author:**

-This weather app was created by [Your Name].
+This weather app was created by [Ishika Srivastava].

 **License:**
 This project is licensed under the MIT License.
 See the LICENSE file for details.